-Handlebars shall be equipped with handle-grips with enlarged ends.
-Ends of other tubes shall be equipped with end-plugs or other means of protection at the end of the tube.
+If a rigid handlebar presents a potential internal injury hazard or a skin puncture hazard, it shall be equipped with handle-grips with enlarged ends.
+Ends of tubes that present a potential internal injury hazard or a skin puncture hazard shall be equipped with end plugs or other means of protection at the end of the tube.

-Handle-grips and other protective devices shall not become detached when subjected to a removal force of 70 N.
+Handle grips, end plugs, and other protective devices shall not become detached when subjected to a removal force of 70 N.